 The poems are fun to write.
 They let me use and think about lots of good words.
 And I like them, so I am—at times with speed and at times with great slowness—making more.
 At a similar or even slower pace, this blog documents the procedure, its constraints, notes on the words, visual representations of both the poems and the procedure, and incidental thoughts on the process.

 The first endearments, (dreamboat) and (sweetheart), are from fall 2009; the most recent ones were completed in March 2017—(mouse)—and December 2015—(dumpling) and (pumpkin).
 Fun-A-Day NC 2011 helped them along, as have the editors who’ve published some of the poems.
-A chapbook of endearments was a finalist for the 2013 Center for Book Arts chapbook contest and for the 2014 New Michigan Press / Diagram chapbook contest.
+A manuscript of endearments was a finalist for the 2013 Center for Book Arts chapbook contest, a finalist for the 2014 New Michigan Press / Diagram chapbook contest, and a semifinalist for Verse‘s 2017 Tomaž Šalamun Chapbook Prize.

 When I began writing about the endearments, I imagined that the things they’d lead me to consider would include vowels, flowers, disgust, awkward situations, various foods, cats, and the ocean.
 These things have come to pass—especially the vowels, the disgust, the cats, and the ocean.
 But the endearments have also caused me to think about the visual and tactile qualities of letters and words—of these as materials.
 About how essential it is to me, as the child of people who valued making and repairing things, to bring those physical, practical, and gift-minded strategies into my poetic making.
 About Southern speech, its sweetness and its less-sweetness both, and about Southern music.